security-notes/infobyte-faraday-wiki/API-Server.md

 There are a number of examples on using this on our [[Faraday Plugin]] wiki page.

-To see information about the Client API, follow this link: https://github.com/infobyte/faraday/wiki/API-Client.
+To see information about the Client API, follow this link: [API Client](https://github.com/infobyte/faraday/wiki/API-Client).
 We recommend to use the new server API, documented on this page.

 You can check all API endpoints with the command: